 - Now working a little quicker, but still very gently, grab your wet brush and starting in the centre of your design and working out in a star shaped pattern brush the transfer down to push out any bubbles or wrinkles.

-- If your transfer has crinkled at the edge anywhere, use one of your cotton tips dampened in your water to very gently taste it out.
+- If your transfer has crinkled at the edge anywhere, use one of your cotton tips dampened in water to very gently tease it out.
 Be aware that the transfer is very delicate whilst wet and will tear if too much pressure is applied.

 - Dry your brush off a little so it’s just damp and gently brush over top again.

-- You can clean these items gently in warm water, however they cannot be place in dishwasher or rubbed vigorously with very hot water.
+- You can clean these items gently in warm water after being sealed, however they cannot be placed in dishwasher or rubbed vigorously with anything abrasive.

 - Ensure the jar is very clean (use isopropyl alcohol if required) and paint on a coat of BSB.
 Allow to dry thoroughly.